zerdeya/zerdeya.com/README.md

 ### About Zerdeya

 Zerdeya is a specialized tech advisory firm dedicated to guiding businesses through the complexities and opportunities of cloud and generative AI.
 We partner with leaders to unlock new possibilities, optimize operations, and secure their future in a rapidly advancing digital world.

+> Our name, Zerdeya, is rooted in the Kazakh word 'зерде' (zerde), which signifies 'intellect,' 'mind,' 'memory,' 'insight,' and 'perception.'
+This reflects our foundational commitment to providing profound strategic understanding and cutting-edge insights to our clients.

 ---